codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 The descriptive name (**AddBlogTable**) for the migration is a classname in PHP.
 So you must name a valid classname.

-The year, month, date, and time in a prefix can be separated from each other by dashes (``-``), underscores (``_``), or not at all.
+The year, month, day, and time in a prefix can be separated from each other by dashes (``-``), underscores (``_``), or not at all.
 For example:

 * 2012-10-31-100538_AlterBlogTrackViews.php